bdrelling/PlotVapor/README.md

 ### Minification

 By default, all `HTML` is minified before it is rendered.
-To modify this behavior, use the `identedBy` parameter to pass an `Indentation.Kind`.
+To modify this behavior, use the `indentedBy` parameter to pass an `Indentation.Kind`.

 ```swift
 func configureRoutes(_ app: Application) throws {